Student accommodations are determined on a case-by-case basis through an interactive process between the student and Accessibility Services.

 How do I make sure my course is accessible?

 The Office of Teaching and Learning has information on Accessible Course Design available for review.
-For additional information about making course materials accessible, contact the Accessible Technology Center located on the first floor of the Fulton Library in FL 111F at or 801-863-6788.
+For additional information about making course materials accessible, contact the Accessible Technology Center at [email protected] or 801-863-6788.

 How can I learn more about disability, accommodations, and accessibility?

 Accessibility Services staff are happy to provide training at department meetings.
-Please contact us at or reach out to our Program Director, Adrie Green, at to request a training.
+Please contact us at [email protected] or reach out to our Program Director, Adrie Green, at [email protected] to request a training.

 For employees who require ADA accommodations, please contact: